 Skip to content

-Badger State Radon (608) XXX-XXXX
+Badger State Radon

 Radon Mitigation in Madison, WI

 Madison sits in Dane County, which the EPA places in Radon Zone 1, the higher of the two EPA categories that apply in Wisconsin (predicted average indoor level at or above 4 pCi/L).
 Wisconsin DHS notes Dane County runs closer to one in five homes above the action level, higher than the statewide rate of about one in 10.
 Whether a high test just surfaced during a home sale or you are planning ahead after a cold-weather reading, Badger State Radon connects Madison homeowners with independent local radon professionals.
-We are a free matching service, not a contractor, and this page lays out what radon looks like here and what to do about it.
+We are a free referral service, not a contractor, and this page lays out what radon looks like here and what to do about it.

 Radon in Madison and Dane County